SimplyRamin/Pull-Up-Campaign-Analysis/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-I would like to express our gratitude to the data science community for its constant inspiration and support.
+I would like to express my gratitude to the data science community for its constant inspiration and support.
 This project is a testament to the power of data-driven insights and the endless possibilities they offer in understanding and optimizing social media engagement.

+I would like to express my sincere gratitude to [SISARV Marcom Agency](https://www.sisarv.com/) for their generous support and collaboration in providing the essential data for this project.
+Their valuable contribution was instrumental in enabling this in-depth analysis of the "Pull Up" Advertising Campaign.
+Their commitment to data-driven decision-making played a crucial role in the successful execution of this project.
+I extend my appreciation to the entire team at SISARV Marcom Agency who were involved in the collection and sharing of the campaign data.
+This project would not have been possible without their cooperation and the trust they placed in my analysis efforts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>